Michigan Health Care Legal Blog

 Although the HIPAA violations case is far from Michigan, it has ramifications for hospitals around the nation.
 The U.S. Court of Appeals for the Fifth Circuit recently overturned a $4.38 million fine imposed by the Department of Health & Human Services (HHS) on the University of Texas M.D.
 Anderson Cancer Center.

 The genesis of the case was in the hospital’s voluntary disclosure of three instances of lost or stolen portable devices that contained electronic protected health information (ePHI).
 An HHS investigation found that the devices had not been encrypted.
-Because the devices weren’t encrypted to protect the ePHI contained on them, HHS determined that the failure constituted a violation of HIPAA Privacy and
+Because the devices weren’t encrypted to protect the ePHI contained on them, HHS determined that the failure constituted a violation of HIPAA Privacy and Security rules and in 2017, it then assessed the multimillion-dollar penalty.

 The Department of Health and Human Services (HHS) recently proposed changes to data privacy rules that it says will increase patient access to their health information and will improve coordination of care between physicians, hospitals and other healthcare providers, as well as insurers.